rosenpin/i3-agenda/README.md

 ### Known issues
 It might not work properly if you have more than 10 all day events, this can be fixed by increasing the maxResults variable.

+### RTL support
+If you use RTL or some of your events contain RTL languages, you will need to pipe [pybidi](https://pypi.org/project/python-bidi/) with the script.
+Example:
+`i3-agenda -c ~/.google_credentials.json -ttl 60 | pybidi`

 ### Caching
 It uses a caching mechanism so you won't have to contact Google servers every minute, to set the cache TTL use the -ttl flag.\
 Example: `i3-agenda --ttl 60` to set the TTL to 60 (meaning it will contact Google again every hour).\